William Archibald Dunning: Career

+In 1919 Dunning testified as an expert witness in a jury trial, one of the first historians to do.
+In 1916, the Chicago Tribune called Henry Ford "an anarchist".
+Ford sued the Tribune and its publisher Robert McCormick for libel, asking for $1M in damages.
+Ford's attorney, former US Representative Alfred Lucking, retained Dunning to testify as to the definition and meaning of the term "anarchist."
+The Michigan jury determined that Ford was libeled but awarded him only six cents damages.
+Today, historians routinely testify as expert witnesses, and it could be said that Dunning established a precedent in doing so.
+Dunning's testimony may not have made much of an impact on the jury, since the jurors had not attended college, and other witnesses of high public standing testified, such as Major Generals Leonard Wood and William Harding Carter.

 Evaluating his contributions in 2000, Smith says Dunning was far more important as a graduate teacher than as a research scholar.
 Columbia was a leading producer of PhDs, and Dunning directed much graduate work in U.S. history and in European political thought.
-His students included men who became leading scholars and academic entrepreneurs, such as Charles Merriam, Harry Elmer Barnes, James Wilford Garner and Carlton J. H. Hayes.
+His students included future leading scholars and academic entrepreneurs, such as Charles Merriam, Harry Elmer Barnes, James Wilford Garner, and Carlton J. H. Hayes.
 He also mentored C. Mildred Thompson, the history professor who became dean at Vassar College.
 Thompson drafted the charter for UNESCO (the United Nations Education, Scientific and Cultural Organization), and worked for civil rights in Atlanta.

 Dunning gave lifelong support to his students, providing continuous encouragement in their careers.
-They honored him with a Festschrift in 1914, Studies in Southern History and Politics Inscribed to William Archibald Dunning ... by His Former Pupils the Authors (1914).
+They honored him with a Festschrift in 1914: Studies in Southern History and Politics Inscribed to William Archibald Dunning ... by His Former Pupils the Authors.